Neural Distributed Image Compression using Common Information: Image compression with side information

-where the first term $q_{\boldsymbol{\phi}}(\tilde{\mathbf{v}}_{x} \mid \mathbf{x}; \boldsymbol{\phi}_x)$ is a constant because the uniform distribution has a constant width, and the second and third terms are zero because the inference model is deterministic for the common information and the latent representation of the correlated image, which implies that the associated conditional entropies are zero.
-The terms $D_x$ and $D_y$ correspond to weighted distortion terms for the reconstruction of the input image and the correlated image respectively.
-The terms $R_w$, $R_x$ and $R_y$ correspond to the rate terms for the common information, the latent representation of the input image, and the correlated image respectively.
-Similarly to Eq.~\eqref{loss1}, we write the loss function with weighted terms for training the DNN:
+where the first term, $q_{\boldsymbol{\phi}}(\tilde{\mathbf{v}}_{x} \mid \mathbf{x}; \boldsymbol{\phi}_x)$, is a constant because the quantization noise has a uniform distribution with a constant width, and the second and third terms are zero because the inference model is deterministic for the common information and the latent representation of the correlated image, which implies that the associated conditional entropies are zero.
+If we assume a squared-error distortion metric, the terms $D_x$ and $D_y$ correspond to weighted distortion terms for the reconstruction of the input image and the correlated image respectively.
+The entropy terms $R_w$, $R_x$ and $R_y$ correspond to `rate-like' terms for the common information, the quantized latent representation of the input image, and the latent representation of the correlated image, respectively.
+For perceptual distortion metrics, the terms in Eq.~\ref{variational_loss} may not correspond to the rate-distortion interpretation.
+However, we retain the same form of the loss function, and train the DNN by minimizing the following loss function:

-where, for simplicity, we use the same weights for the distortion terms.
-The hyperparameter $\alpha$ determines how much importance is given to the reconstruction of the correlated image, and $\beta$ provides a handle on the amount of common information extracted from the side information by the decoder.

-We also extend the above model to use scale hyperpriors by using the model of \citet{balle2018} as the baseline.
-The details of the model are provided in the supplementary material.
+where, for simplicity, we use the same weight $\lambda$ for the distortion terms.
+Since our main objective is only to reconstruct $\mathbf{x}$, we introduce the hyperparameters $\alpha$ and $\beta$ that determine how much importance is given to the reconstruction of the correlated image, and to the complexity of common information extracted by the decoder, respectively, which act as regularizers for the main objective.
+We also extend the above solution to use scale hyperpriors by using the model of \cite{balle2018} as the baseline.